-An Ant and a Fly had a fierce dispute, which of the two was the better.
-The Fly thus began the wrangle: "Can you, poor reptile, have the vanity to compare yourself with me?
-The monarch himself does not disdain to bear me upon his head, as often as I think proper.
-In short, though I have never worked in my life, I have the best of every thing at command.
-Can you say as much, poor ignorant rustic?"-"I must own, indeed," replied the Ant, "that I cannot boast of the honours you talk of; but, while I have been collecting my honest store for the winter, how often have I beheld you at the bottom of a wall regaling yourself in the dirt?
-It is likewise true that you never do any work; but then, in time of need, you have nothing to help yourself: thus making your boast of what is your greatest shame.
-In the summer I am continually plagued with your insolence; but you have not a word to say to me in the winter; and when the pinching frost has stiffened your limbs, and reduced you to the necessity of starving, then I retire in safety to my plentiful cell, and reap the fruit of my industry.
-Thus I think I have sufficiently humbled your vanity by the voice of truth."
+AN Ant and a Fly had a fierce dispute, which of the two was the best.
+The Fly thus began the wrangle : "Can you "poor reptile, have the vanity to compare "yourself with me?
+The monarch him-'self does not disdain to bear me upon "his head, as often as I think proper : 'LIN short, though I have never

+" worked in my life, I have the best of " every thing at command.
+Can you say " as much poor ignorant rustic ?"-" I " must own indeed," replied the Ant " that I cannot boast of the honours you " talk of, but while I have been collecting " my honest store for the winter, how " often have I beheld you at the bottom of " a wall regaling yourself in the dirt?
+It " is likewise true that you never do any " work; but then in time of need you " have nothing to help yourself; thus " making your boast of what is your " greatest shame.
+In the summer I am " continually plagued with your insolence; " but you have not a word to say to me in " the winter, and when the pinching frost " has stiffened your limbs, and reduced " you to the necessity of starving, then " I retire in safety to my plentiful cell, " and reap the fruit of my industry.
+Thus " I think I have sufficiently humbled your " vanity by the voice of truth."

-This fable may assist us to distinguish those who adorn themselves with false praises, from those who, by real merit, have acquired a solid applause.
+This fable may assist us to distinguish those who adorn themselves with false praises, from those who, by real merit, have aquired a solid applause.